The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: User Study Method

 This study was reviewed and approved by our institutional review board (IRB).
 All participants completed an electronic consent form before the session began.
 The consent process outlined the study's purpose, procedures, confidentiality protections, compensation, and participants' rights to decline recording or to withdraw at any time without penalty.

 Because the study involved exposure to conversational dark patterns generated by LLMs, we explicitly highlighted potential risks.
-Participants were informed that some scenarios might include manipulative or emotionally coercive elements (e.g., excessive flattery, simulated authority, subtle blame-shifting).
+Participants were informed that some scenarios might include misleading or emotionally manipulative chatbot behaviors.
 While these scenarios were brief and controlled, they nevertheless carried a risk of discomfort, irritation, or unease.
 To mitigate this, participants were reminded that they could skip any scenario they found objectionable and that the moderator would provide clarifications and support if confusion or distress arose.
 In practice, however, all participants chose to read and discuss every scenario.

 All data were anonymized at the point of transcription, with identifiers limited to pseudonymous participant codes (e.g., P1–P36, noting that P13 and P20 withdrew).
 Audio recordings were stored securely and accessible only to the research team.
 No personally identifying information was included in analytic materials or publications.
 By foregrounding potential risks and emphasizing voluntariness, we sought to ensure that participants could engage critically with the dark pattern scenarios while minimizing any undue burden.